artFuchs/verigraph-GUI/README.md

 For now, it can export a .ggx file (default file format for AGG).
 The editor in this repository makes use of the module Data.Graphs from the Verigraph source.

+# Important

+Changed file format from .vgg to .vggx (XML). .vgg files are now deprecated and this option will be removed in the near future.
+If you are working on a grammar in Verigraph-GUI, save it as .vggx from now on.
+You can still load and save .vgg files for now.

+This is needed as .vgg is a simply show of the structures used inside verigraph-GUI, and keeping it like this prevents me from changing them, which is something that will have to be done soon.

 # Installation

 ## Dependences